SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ##### PRIMORDIAL CUNNING

 You are never surprised.
-Additionally, whenever you would push a target with forced movement, you can slide them instead.
+Additionally, whenever you would push a target with [[Forced Movement|forced movement]], you can slide them instead.

 As your rage grows, your primordial cunning intensifies.
 These benefits are cumulative.